 Section (b) – Should I use a VPN to keep myself safe online?

 You have an immediate answer NO. Here is the rationale behind it – many cafes and motels do not devote a significant amount of time to safeguarding their Wi-Fi infrastructure.
 It implies that a user may see another computer’s user on the local network, much like at home.
 Furthermore, if a hacker is present in your favorite coffee shop, they may be able to snoop on your internet traffic in order to gather information about you.

 Yes, you.
 You are popular but in a dangerous way!
 Assume that all of the free VPN apps in the App Store and Google Play are there for a reason.
 Free VPNs are by far among the worst offenders.
 If it’s free, you’re the product, as the saying goes.
 That is to say, they profit from you – specifically, your sensitive data.
 VPNs, like any free service, are frequently sponsored by advertisements.
 This entails selling your internet traffic to the highest bidder in order to give you tailored adverts when connected to the VPN.
-They’ll track your online behaviour, sell it to marketers, place their own adverts on non-secure pages, or steal your identity.
+They’ll track your online behavior, sell it to marketers, place their own adverts on non-secure pages, or steal your identity.
 Free VPNs should be avoided at all costs.
 Other free VPN services have been accused of introducing advertisements into the websites you browse.

 Some VPN services claim to preserve your privacy by not storing records or tracking which websites you visit or when you visit them.
 While this may be true in some circumstances, there’s no way of knowing for certain.

 In reality, several VPN companies have stated that they don’t keep any logs, but this has been proven to be incorrect.